 Bach.
 Mozart.
 Mendelssohn

-This concert is included in the season ticket 2022.
+This concert is also included in the season ticket 2022.

 6.00 pm Welcome drink and tour of the exhibition